pointel-com-br/www.pointel/public/pibook/Engenharia de Software e Sistemas - Scrum.md

 Gabarito: Letra A

-Item.
 3. (FCC /TRF - 3a REGIÃO -2019) A Reunião Diária do Scrum é:

 a) executada no final da Sprint para inspecionar o incremento e adaptar o Backlog do Produto,